 Doctorate-level study is an opportunity to expand upon your interests and expertise in a community that really values research; and to make an original, positive contribution to learning in Celtic Studies and Scottish Studies.

-We specialise in the languages, literatures and cultures of the Celtic and in particular the Gaelic peoples, from Iron Age Europe to the present, and Scottish Ethnology, the study of Scotland's traditions, belief systems, and forms of cultural expression.
+We specialise in the languages, literatures and cultures of the Celtic and in particular the Gaelic peoples, from Iron Age Europe to the present.
+Also in Scottish Ethnology, the study of Scotland's traditions, belief systems, and forms of cultural expression.

 Based in Scotland's capital and festival city, our research community is at the forefront of policy development and cultural innovation.

 We work at the cutting edge of linguistic, cultural, literary, and sociolinguistic research in the Celtic languages, with a particular focus on Scottish Gaelic.
 We play a leading role in relation to language planning and maintenance, particularly for Scottish Gaelic.

 In the latest Research Excellence Framework (REF 2021), our research was submitted in Modern Languages and Linguistics.
 The results reaffirm Edinburgh’s position as one of the UK’s leading research universities - third in the UK based on the quality and breadth of its research in Modern Languages and Linguistics according to Times Higher Education's REF power ratings.

 Join our community and undertake a specialised research project under the guidance of experienced and well-published supervisors.

 - Old Irish and Middle Welsh language, literature and culture

 - Scottish Gaelic and modern Irish language, literature, and culture